kroshu/kuka_drivers/CONTRIBUTING.md

 - Any modifications you've made relevant to the bug
 - Anything unusual about your environment or deployment

+Please do not add labels to the issue, that should be handled by the maintainers.

 ## Contributing

 Contributions via pull requests are much appreciated.
 Before sending us a pull request, please ensure that: